rafaelguariento/reactive_pesticides_use/README.md

-# Codes for reproducing simulations available in: Exploiting Competitive Interactions to Control Pest Resistance: The Principle of Pest Containment - by Guariento et al.
+# Codes for reproducing simulations available in: Turning Ecology Against Pesticide Resistance: Exploiting Competition in Pest Populations Through Pesticide Use - by Guariento et al.

 This code was addapted from [Strobl et al (2021)](https://github.com/MathOnco/AT_costOfResistance_LVModel) and is distributed under the GNU license.